 - The correct cane height is the setting that puts the cane grip at your wrist level.

-Does Medicare pay for a quad cane?
 Medicare Part B does cover canes as DMEs (Durable Medical Equipment).
 To be covered, you need a prescription for the cane and must rent or purchase it from a Medicare-certified medical equipment supplier.
 Also, Medicare only covers a cane if your doctor and DME supplier are enrolled in Medicare.

-How much does a cane weigh?
 It depends on the cane.
 Aluminum canes weigh about two pounds, but wooden canes weigh around 1.5 to 2.0 pounds.
 Quad canes with a large base weigh 2.5 to 3.0 pounds, while a small base quad cane weighs about 2.0 – 2.5 pounds.
 There are even carbon fiber quad canes that weigh only 8.5 oz!